plone/training/voltoaddons/07-misc-addons.rst

 Is it possible to customize Volto with an addon?
     Yes, the code path used is the same, so you can use the same convention.
     Make sure you have the ``src/customizations`` folder inside your addon.
+And remember, the customization resolution order follows the same order as the addons listed in the ``addons`` key of package.json inside the project.

 Can I customize an addon?
-    Depends on the addon.
-The shadowing/customization mechanism relies on non-relative import being used everywhere.
-If that addon uses relative import paths, then it won't be possible right now to customize it.
-With that said, you can customize files from an addon with the same algorithm used for Volto.
-In the ``src/customizations`` folder, move any Volto customized files to the ``src/customizations/volto`` and then customize the addon by reconstructing the full path (for example ``@plone/datatable-tutorial/CellRenderer/Progress.jsx``) would be the
+    You can customize files from an addon with the same algorithm used for Volto.
+In the ``src/customizations`` folder, move any Volto customized files to the ``src/customizations/volto`` and then customize the addon by reconstructing the full path (for example
-    fullpath for the file that customizes
+    ``@plone-collective/datatable-tutorial/CellRenderer/Progress.jsx``) would be the
-    ``datatable-tutorial/src/CellRenderer/Progress.jsx``
+    full path for the file that customizes ``datatable-tutorial/src/CellRenderer/Progress.jsx``

 Can I have a theme in an addon?
     Yes, you can alias the ``../../theme.config`` with a ``razzle.extend.js`` file in the addon root folder.
-Just don't customize the ``theme.config`` in the project, don't add any files in the project's theme folder.
+Just don't make changes to the ``theme.config`` in the project and don't add any files in the project's theme folder.

 .. code-block:: jsx